-- 1.1 The Scottish Schools (Parental Involvement) Act 2006 and the Parental Involvement in Head Teacher and Depute Head Teacher Appointments (Scotland) Regulations 2007 provide for the Parent Council to be involved in the appointment of Head Teachers and Depute Head Teachers. - 1.2 This guidance describes West Lothian Council's appointment procedure and the role of the Parent Council in preparation of a short-leet of candidates and on the appointment panel. - 1.3 Where no Parent Council is formed, members of the parent association or parent members of the parent staff association may be substituted for Parent Council members. - 1.4 It should be noted that when involved in recruitment and selection, the council's Code of Conduct stipulates that any kind of relationship, which could affect the ability to be impartial, must be declared to the Chairperson of the appointments panel.
-The Chairperson will decide if it is appropriate to participate in the recruitment and selection process.
+- 1.1 The Scottish Schools (Parental Involvement) Act 2006 and the Parental Involvement in Head Teacher and Depute Head Teacher Appointments (Scotland) Regulations 2007 provide for the Parent Council to be involved in the appointment of Head Teachers and Depute Head Teachers. - 1.2 This guidance describes West Lothian Council's appointment procedure and the role of the Parent Council in preparation of a short-leet of candidates and on the appointment panel. - 1.3 Where no Parent Council is formed, members of the parent association or parent members of the parent staff association may be substituted for Parent Council members.
+Where no parent association or parent staff association is formed, nominees of the Parent Forum may be substituted for Parent Council members.
+Where members of a parent association or parent members of the parent staff association or members of a Parent Forum participate in the appointment of a Headteacher or Depute Headteacher, all references to the Parent Council representatives in this policy shall apply to them. - 1.4 It shall be the responsibility of the Parent Council to identify their nominees to participate in the appointment of the Headteacher or Depute Headteacher.
+Where members of a parent association or parent staff association or a Parent Forum participate in the appointment of a Headteacher or Depute Headteacher, it shall be their responsibility to identify their members to participate, by lot if not otherwise agreed. - 1.5 It should be noted that when involved in recruitment and selection any kind of relationship which could affect the ability to be impartial must be declared.
+Officers of the Council and members of the Parent Council should declare this interest to the Education Officer before attending any meeting connected with the appointment, and the Education Officer will advise whether participation would be appropriate.
+Other members of the appointment panel should declare this interest to the Chairperson of the appointments panel, and the Chairperson will advise whether participation would be appropriate.
+The test is whether a member of the public, with knowledge of the relevant facts, would reasonably regard the interest as so significant that it would be likely to prejudice the decision.